Advancing AI with Orchestrator Agents: Balancing Tools and Models for Complex Tasks

 Ink drawing of a central AI agent supervising and connecting multiple smaller AI models and tools in a network

-Introducing Orchestrator Agents
+The Role of Orchestrator Agents

-Benefits for Society and AI Development
+Implications for AI Development and Society

-Future Considerations and Challenges
+Considerations and Ongoing Challenges

 Conclusion